OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 -- TODO [Confirm purpose of remark "Use the &lt;sup&gt; tag to reference external sources, e.g. Meyer's recipe for tomato soup<sup>[1]</sup>."] --

-##### With Source Code

--- TODO [Add content for static analysis of "Testing Jailbreak Detection" with source code] --

 #### Dynamic Analysis

 -- TODO [Describe how to test for this issue "Testing Jailbreak Detection" by running and interacting with the app.
 This can include everything from simply monitoring network traffic or aspects of the app’s behavior to code injection, debugging, instrumentation, etc.] --